 In addition, consistent with the requirements of section 1815 of the Act, the regulation sets forth that providers are required to maintain contemporaneous auditable documentation to support the claimed costs for that period.
-The regulation at 42 CFR 413.20(a) states that the principles of cost reimbursement require that providers maintain sufficient financial records and statistical data for proper determination of costs payable under the program.
-The regulation at 42 CFR 413.24(a) also describes the characteristics of adequate cost data and cost finding, explaining that providers receiving payment on the basis of reimbursable cost must provide adequate cost data.
-This must be based on their financial and statistical records which must be capable of verification by qualified auditors.
+Specifically, the regulation at 42 C.F.R.
+413.20(a) states that the principles of cost reimbursement require that providers maintain sufficient financial records and statistical data for proper determination of costs payable under the program.
+The regulation at 42 C.F.R.
+413.24(a) also describes the characteristics of adequate cost data and cost finding, explaining that providers receiving payment on the basis of reimbursable cost must provide adequate cost data; this must be based on their financial and statistical records which must be capable of verification by qualified auditors.
 The cost data must be based on an approved method of cost finding and on the accrual basis of accounting.
 Generally, paragraph (b) explains that the term "accrual basis of accounting means that revenue is reported in the period in which it is earned, regardless of when it is collected; and an expense is reported in the period in which it is incurred, regardless of when it is paid."

 Along with the documentation requirements for payment, the regulations further explain the reasonable cost principles set forth in the Act.
-This principle is reflected at 42 CFR 413.9, which provides that the determination of reasonable cost must be based on costs actually incurred and related to the care of Medicare beneficiaries.
+This principle is reflected in the regulation at 42 C.F.R.
+413.9,5 which provides that the determination of reasonable cost must be based on

+5 The regulation at 42 C.F.R.
+413.1 explains that: "This part sets forth regulations governing Medicare payment for services furnished to beneficiaries."
+Paragraph (3) explains that: "Applicability.
+The payment principles and related policies set forth in this part are binding on CMS and its fiscal intermediaries, on the Provider Reimbursement Review Board, and on the entities listed in paragraph (a)(2) of this section. (b) Reasonable cost reimbursement.
+Except as provided under paragraphs (c) through (h) of this section, Medicare is generally costs actually incurred and related to the care of Medicare beneficiaries.
 Reasonable cost includes all necessary and proper costs incurred in furnishing the services, subject to principles relating to specific items of revenue and cost.
 The provision in Medicare for payment of reasonable cost of services is intended to meet the actual costs, however widely they may vary from one institution to another.
 The regulation states that the objective is that under the methods of determining costs, the costs with respect to individuals covered by the program will not be borne by individuals not so covered, and the costs with respect to individuals not so covered will not be borne by the program.
 However, if the provider's costs include amounts not reimbursable under the program, those costs will not be allowed.

-Consistent with these reasonable cost principles and payment requirements, the regulatory provision at 42 CFR 413.89(a) provides that bad debts, which are deductions in a provider's revenue, are generally not included as allowable costs under Medicare.
-The regulation at 42 CFR 413.89(b)(1) defines "bad debts" as "amounts considered to be uncollectible from accounts and notes receivable that were created or acquired in providing services.
-"Accounts receivable" and "notes receivable" are defined as designations for claims arising from the
+Consistent with these reasonable cost principles and payment requirements, the regulatory provision at 42 C.F.R.
+413.89(a) provides that bad debts, which are deductions in a provider's revenue, are generally not included as allowable costs under Medicare.
+The regulation at 42 C.F.R.
+413.89(b)(1) defines "bad debts" as "amounts considered to be uncollectible from accounts and notes receivable that were created or acquired in providing services.
+"Accounts receivable" and "notes receivable" are defined as designations for claims arising from the furnishing of services, and are collectable in money in the relatively near future.
+In particular, the regulatory provision at 42 C.F.R. §413.89(d) explains that: